-You have heard of Hypnosis before, but you wonder how hypnosis works and how it can help you?
+You have heard of Hypnosis before, but you wonder how hypnosis works and how it can help you.
+Learn how you can benefit from it!

 What Hypnosis Is

-Hypnosis, also called hypnotherapy or hypnotic suggestion or hypnotic affirmation, is a state of deep relaxation and focused concentration.
-It’s a type of mind-body medicine.
-In a state of hypnosis, a person has focused attention, and has increased suggestibility.
+Hypnosis, also known as hypnotherapy, hypnotic suggestion, or hypnotic affirmation, is a form of mind-body medicine.
+It induces deep relaxation and focused concentration.
+During hypnosis, a person experiences heightened suggestibility and intense focus.

 And the American Psychological Association Division of Psychological Hypnosis provides a more detailed definition for:

-- Hypnosis: A state of consciousness involving focused attention and reduced peripheral awareness characterized by an enhanced capacity for response to suggestion.
+- Hypnosis: A state of consciousness involving focused attention and reduced peripheral awareness characterised by an enhanced capacity for response to suggestion.

 - Hypnotic Induction: A procedure designed to induce hypnosis.

-- Hypnotizability: An individual’s ability to experience suggested alterations in physiology, sensations, emotions, thoughts or behavior during hypnosis.
+- Hypnotizability: An individual’s ability to experience suggested alterations in physiology, sensations, emotions, thoughts or behaviour during hypnosis.

-- Hypnotherapy: The use of hypnosis in the treatment of a medical or psychological disorder or concern.
+- Hypnotherapy: Using hypnosis to treat a medical or psychological disorder or concern.

 How Hypnosis works